TemplesTelangana State

 Accommodation:

-Some of the accommodations include:
+Some of the hotels include:

 Nearby Attractions:

-Here are some notable places of interest:
+Here are a few terrific places of interest:

 The Sri Veerabhadra Swamy Temple in Kuravi can be reached through various modes of transportation.